schibsted/spid-tech-docs/resources/articles/sdks/js-2x/hosting.md

 :body

-The SDK can be retrieved from SPiD CDN servers or your own servers.
+The SDK can be retrieved from SchAcc CDN servers or your own servers.

 ## Local usage
 To use a local copy, you can